 The objective of the Copernicus Land Monitoring Service is to provide land-cover information to users in the field of environmental and other terrestrial applications.

-The Land Monitoring Service started its activities in mid-2011 as part of the GMES Initial Operations (GIO).
-The current service (GIO-land) is articulated in three components:
+The Land Monitoring Service started its activities in mid-2011 as part of the GMES Initial Operations (GIO) and became operational in 2012.

 A global component – producing land information through a wide range of biophysical parameters in near-real time and on 10-day frequency with global coverage.
 These parameters describe the state of vegetation (e.g. leaf area index), the energy budget (e.g. albedo) and the water cycle (e.g. soil moisture index).